nutsfinance/pike-local-markets/AUDIT.md

 **Modules** handling core logic and business rules:

 - `InitialModuleBundle.sol` **Description**: This is the initial module responsible for managing minimal access control and the system’s ability to upgrade (UUPS) implementations.
 Due to how Cannon handles deployments and upgrades, this module is first deployed independently and then used to call upgrades via the Cannon package.
 If the bytecode of implementation change, Cannon will handle the upgrade automatically to ensure the deployment reflects the latest version.
 This rerun of the upgrade process ensures consistent deployments with minimal overhead.
+- `InitialModuleBeacon.sol` **Description**: Unlike InitialModuleBundle, which is used for deploying Pike Markets independently via Cannon, the InitialModuleBeacon is designed to integrate seamlessly with the factory contract structure.
+It facilitates the deployment of new RiskEngine and PToken contracts using the router proxy as the implementation and leveraging the Beacon proxy pattern that eliminates the need for UUPS upgradeability on the router.
 - `OwnableModule.sol`
 - `RBACModule.sol`
 - `UpgradeModule.sol`
 - `DoubleJumpRateModel.sol` **Description**: Implements the DoubleJumpRate interest model with two kinks and three ranges of utilization (Encourage, Normal, Discourage).
 - `PTokenModule.sol` **Description**: Represents the logic for the protocol’s pToken markets, which users interact with to supply, borrow, and redeem assets.
+It adheres to the ERC-4626 Vault standard and implemented a reserve distribution mechanism between the Protocol Owner and the Curator as part of the total reserve.
 - `RiskEngineModule.sol` **Description**: Enforces risk management by controlling borrow and collateral parameters.
+It includes an Efficiency Mode feature for correlated assets that enables higher Loan-to-Value (LTV) ratios for specified assets used as collateral or for borrowing (similar to AAVE v3).

 **Storage** These contracts store the state variables and manage storage layout for the modules: